Subho95/Spam-classifier/README.md

 # Spam-classifier
-Using Naive Bayes and SVM
+Using Naive Bayes and SVM and compare their performances.